Lice in Dogs and Cats

 With widespread use of monthly flea and tick preventives, pediculosis in dogs and cats has become rare in the USA.
 Infestation is usually seen on debilitated, feral, stray, or shelter animals.

 T canis can serve as an intermediate host to the double-pored tapeworm, Dipylidium caninum.
 This parasite of dogs and cats can occasionally infect people.
 H spiniger has been found to contain the filarial nematode Acanthocheilonema reconditum (formerly Dipetalonema reconditum), but its competence as a vector has not been demonstrated.

 A variety of compounds effectively control lice on dogs and cats, including many of the topical, monthly flea and tick control products.
 Pyrethrins and pyrethroids are very effective pediculicides.
 However, caution must be exercised when using these products on cats, because this species is highly sensitive to pyrethrins and pyrethroids, lacking the ability to metabolize high doses.
-Limited pyrethrin or pyrethrin products are labeled for use on cats; the products available either contain very low concentrations of the active compound or are available in a slow-release formulation (eg, flumethrin/imidicloprid collar).
-Selamectin, imidicloprid, and fipronil have all been used successfully to treat lice on dogs and cats.
+Limited pyrethrin or pyrethrin products are labeled for use on cats; the products either contain very low concentrations of the active compound or are available in a slow-release formulation (eg, flumethrin/imidacloprid collar).
+Selamectin, imidacloprid, and fipronil have all been used successfully to treat lice on dogs and cats.

 Although carbamates are effective against lice, carbaryl-containing collars were removed from the USA market in 2010, and propoxur-containing collars will no longer be available for sale in the USA after April 1, 2016.
 Extra-label use of eprinomectin or doramectin may result in fatalities.